 light energy is the energy in light emitted from an object

-nuclear energy is the energy contained in an atom
+nuclear energy is the energy contained in the nucleus of an atom

 electrical energy is the energy carried by electricity